 - Damaged striping

 RAID provides a way of storing the data in different places on multiple hard disks.
 There are several different levels of RAID, and each has its own place and purpose.
-RAID is commonly used by small- to medium-sized businesses (SMBs) for data protection purposes.
+RAID is commonly used by small- to large-sized businesses for data protection purposes.
 It is popularly used because this system combines multiple hard disks to form one or more logical units.
 The RAID technology provides redundancy, reliability, and scalability.
 This system ensures that if one hard disk drive fails, RAID enables you to keep accessing your data by adding redundancy.
 The multiple disks in the RAID server provide fault tolerance, as well as increase the storage capacity of the system.
-Data is distributed across multiple disks as per the RAID levels such as RAID 0, RAID 1, RAID 2, RAID 3, RAID 4, RAID 5, RAID 6 and RAID 10, etc.
+Data is distributed across multiple disks as per the RAID levels such as RAID 0, RAID 1, RAID 2, RAID 3, RAID 5, RAID 6, RAID 10, RAID 50, and RAID 60.

 Using RAID has some advantages, as well as disadvantages.
 One of the biggest benefits of using RAID is fault-tolerance which is the ability to survive one or more disk failures.
 This system uses either disk mirroring or disk striping to protect data.
 RAID provides a reliable storage solution in environments where data accessibility is critical, and fault tolerance is essential.
 However, there are also some disadvantages of using RAID depending on the RAID level you are using.
 Here are some advantages and disadvantages of using RAID.

 - Frequent Checks for Any Possible System Crash

 - Data Recovery can be Complex